-- Research into the TFA experiences of Aboriginal and Torres Strait Islander Women from regional and remote communities has been commissioned, and it is anticipated that this will be finalised in early 2021.
+- Research into the TFA experiences of Aboriginal and Torres Strait Islander Women from regional and remote communities has been commissioned, and will be completed and released by June 2021.

-- In the second half of 2020 grant opportunities will be offered to Aboriginal Community Controlled Organisations in identified regions to engage a dedicated project officer, to work with eSafety in the creation and roll out of training resources.
+- In December 2020 grant opportunities were offered to Aboriginal Community Controlled Organisations in identified regions to engage a dedicated project officer, to work with eSafety in the creation and roll out of place-based training and resources.

-- Development of resources on technology-facilitated abuse for Aboriginal and Torres Strait Island women will be rolled out from early 2021.
+- A specialist trainer has also been engaged and training on technology-facilitated abuse for Aboriginal and Torres Strait Island women will be rolled out from May 2021.